espressif/esp-idf/docs/en/api-guides/build-system-cmake.rst

 This example "myProject" contains the following elements:

 - A top-level project CMakeLists.txt file.
-This is the primary file which CMake uses to learn how to build the project.
-The project CMakeLists.txt file sets the ``MAIN_SRCS`` variable which lists all of the source files in the "main" directory (part of this project's executable).
-It may set other project-wide CMake variables, as well.
-Then it includes the file :idf_file:`/tools/cmake/project.cmake` which implements the rest of the build system.
+This is the primary file which CMake uses to learn how to build the project; and may set project-wide CMake variables.
+It includes the file :idf_file:`/tools/cmake/project.cmake` which implements the rest of the build system.
 Finally, it sets the project name and defines the project.

 - "sdkconfig" project configuration file.
 This file is created/updated when ``idf.py menuconfig`` runs, and holds configuration for all of the components in the project (including ESP-IDF itself).
 The "sdkconfig" file may or may not be added to the source control system of the project.

 - Optional "components" directory contains components that are part of the project.
 A project does not have to contain custom components of this kind, but it can be useful for structuring reusable code or including third party components that aren't part of ESP-IDF.

-- "main" directory is a special "by convention" directory that contains source code for the project executable itself.
-These source files are listed in the project's CMakeLists file.
-You don't need to name this directory "main", but we recommend you follow this convention.
+- "main" directory is a special "pseudo-component" that contains source code for the project itself. "main" is a default name, the CMake variable ``COMPONENT_DIRS`` includes this component but you can modify this variable (or set ``EXTRA_COMPONENT_DIRS`` in the top-level CMakeLists.txt) to look for components in other places.
 If you have a lot of source files in your project, we recommend grouping most into components instead of putting them all in "main".

 - "build" directory is where build output is created.
 This directory is created by ``idf.py`` if it doesn't already exist.
 CMake configures the project and generates interim build files in this directory.
 Then, after the main build process is run, this directory will also contain interim object files and libraries as well as final binary output files.
 This directory is usually not added to source control or distributed with the project source code.